Sakthi1205/CICD/README.md

 # 🚀 CI/CD Pipeline for Web Application using GitHub Actions & Docker
 This project showcases a complete DevOps workflow by implementing a CI/CD pipeline for a simple guessing game web app.
 It automates the process of building, containerizing, and deploying using GitHub Actions, Docker, and Docker Hub.

-# 🎯 Purpose of the Project (From a Company/Team Perspective)
+# 🎯 Purpose of the Project
 In real-world software teams, automation is essential to:

 Accelerate software delivery